5th Battalion, Lincolnshire Regiment: German Spring Offensive

 The battalion was made up to four companies with drafts, but most of these were not Midlanders, and there was no time to integrate them.
 The 59th Division now went to the Ypres sector.
 On 15 April the battalion was called forward to hold positions on the Ravetsberg Ridge.
 Each company had a platoon in an advanced post on the forward slope while the remaining platoons dug in on the reverse slope.
 At 06.00 on 15 April enemy patrols approached the positions, and at noon a heavy bombardment began.
 At 14.45 the enemy advanced behind an intense barrage but were held off with Lewis gun and rifle fire.
 At 16.30 the 4th Lincolns on the left was forced back, but it formed a defensive flank and maintained contact with the 2/5th Bn.
 At 17.25 the enemy broke through the 4th Bn and got behind the left flank of the 2/5th Bn while a frontal attack was made simultaneously.
 D Company on the left was overrun after desperate fighting.
 The remainder of the battalion formed a flank but was forced back to join the rest of 177th Bde north-east of Bailleul.
 177th Brigade withdrew to Locre that night.
 The battalion's casualties in this action (the Battle of Bailleul) were 356.

 The weak 2/5th Bn was formed into a composite battalion with 4th Lincolns under the command of Maj R.N.
 Holmes of the 4th.
 'Holmes's Battalion' formed part of 'James's Force', about 2000 men drawn from the 59th Division, which served with 49th (West Riding) Division.
 The composite battalion suffered further casualties while digging positions near Locre on 17–19 April.

-By now the 59th Division had suffered such heavy losses that it was temporarily disbanded in May and its battalions reduced to cadres sent to train new drafts at St Omer.
+By now the 59th Division had suffered such heavy losses that it was temporarily disbanded in May and its battalions reduced to cadres sent to train new drafts at Saint-Omer.
 2/5th Lincolns was briefly attached to 30th Division and then to the 66th (2nd East Lancashire) Division.
 The battalion was disbanded on 31 July and the remnants sent to the 1/5th Bn (see above).